-Gulf of Mexico federal offshore oil production accounts for 23 percent of total U.S. oil production, notes the U.S. Energy Information Administration.
-Federal offshore natural gas production in the Gulf accounts for seven percent
+Gulf of Mexico federal offshore oil production in 2016 accounted for 17 percent of total U.S. crude oil production and five percent of natural gas production, notes the U.S. Energy Information Administration.

 Rigs to Reefs is a program in which offshore structures that are no longer producing remain in the marine environment.
 They form the largest artificial reef complex in the world.

 The industry-government partnership is a Gulf of Mexico success story, notes an article in Ocean Science, the Minerals Management Service quarterly magazine.